berhanez/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ## This directory contains tasks done as part of ALX - SE program Second Sprint - Python

-### Tasks include utilizaaion of python tools such as if - else, loops and functions.
+### Tasks include utilizaaion of python tools such as if - else, loops and functions.Run programs by either ./<program name> or python <program name>